 - Nicknames (e.g., "Bob" for Robert, "Beth" for Elizabeth, etc.)

 - Alternate punctuation (e.g., your name appears with/without a hyphen, apostrophe, or diacritical marking)

 - Alternate spacing (e.g., your name appears with or without specific spaces)

 - Known misspellings (if a document contains a misspelling)

 Select your legal sex.
 BU School of Theology requires a “male” or “female” response to fulfill the university’s federal reporting requirements.
-If desired, you may also indicate your gender identity in the question below.
+If desired, you may also indicate your gender identity in this section.

-If your gender identity differs from your legal sex, use this space to indicate your gender and preferred pronouns, if desired.
+If your gender identity differs from your legal sex, use this section to indicate your gender.

-Enter any pronouns you wish to be referred to by (i.e., they, them, theirs).
-This question is optional.
+Indicate any pronouns you wish to be referred to by (i.e., they, them, theirs).